Project | Doctoral

 Under the supervision of Professor Anne Clark at Binghamton University, I am currently investigating the role non-cognitive factors can play in cognitive test performance in wild American crows.
 This may include sensitivity to environmental stimuli, differences in exploratory behavior, and social factors.

 Project | Tamar

 Project Tamar is a Brazilian NGO dedicated to the recovery and conservation of the sea turtle populations that lay eggs and feed along Brazil's coast.
-I worked at the Visitor Centre in Ubatuba, where I gave guided educational tours in both English and Portuguese to members of the public, accompanied researchers on their trips to pick up sick and injured turtles and helped in the recovery area where the turtles were treated before being returned to the wild.
-My time at Tamar allowed me to learn not only about the animals themselves but also about the challenges of successfully implementing a conversation project in a developing country.
+I worked at the Visitor Center in Ubatuba, where I gave guided educational tours in both English and Portuguese to members of the public, accompanied researchers on their trips to pick up sick and injured turtles and helped in the recovery area where the turtles were treated before being returned to the wild.
+My time at Tamar allowed me to learn not only about the animals themselves but also about the challenges of successfully implementing a conservation project in a developing country.